Garbage/Recycling Route Mape

 Large Items/Bulk Service

 - Large items can be taken to the West Bend Transfer Stastion, 803 North River Road, West Bend for a nominal fee Monday - Friday; 7:00 am to 3:00 pm.
-For more information please call Advanced Disposal directly at (800) 387-0949.
+For more information please call Waste Management directly at (920) 644-4640.

 - Large items can also be taken to Ozaukee Iron & Metal, 728 Schmitz Drive, Port Washington, for a nominal fee Monday - Friday 7:00 am to 4:30 pm and Saturdays 7:00 am to 12:00 pm.
 For more information please call Ozaukee Iron & Metal directly at (262) 284-4060.

 - A dumpster will be available to VILLAGE OF GRAFTON resdients at the Municipal Services Faciliy on the FIRST and THIRD Friday in June, July, & August from 7:00 AM to 10:00 AM.
-Dumpster Use Policy
+Proof of Village residency is required and there is a $25 fee.

 The Public Works Department, 675 North Green Bay Road, accepts electronics for recycling.
 Electronics include but are not limited to: computers, monitors, printers, DVD players, VCR's, and stereos.
 Electronics will be accepted at the office with proof of Village residency.